Is There a Dimmer Outlook Ahead for Zoom Video Communications Inc. (ZM)?

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at ZM starting from Steckelberg Kelly, who sale 6,700 shares at the price of $102.00 back on Jul 18.
-After this action, Steckelberg Kelly now owns 0 shares of Zoom Video Communications Inc., valued at $683,400 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at ZM starting from Bawa Aparna, who sale 404 shares at the price of $102.16 back on Jul 27.
+After this action, Bawa Aparna now owns 75,339 shares of Zoom Video Communications Inc., valued at $41,273 using the latest closing price.

 Stock Fundamentals for ZM